markus7017/myfiles/shelly/README.md

 The roller positioning calibration has to be performed using the Shelly App before the position can be set in percent.

+Refer to [Smartify Roller Shutters with openHAB and Shelly](doc/UseCaseSmartRoller.md) for more information on roller integration.

 ### Shelly4 Pro (thing-type: shelly4pro)

 The Shelly 4Pro provides 4 relays and 4 power meters.